Ft Lauderdale vs Miami:

 Known as the “Venice of America” because of its extensive network of rivers and waterways, Fort Lauderdale is a more laid-back and relaxing destination than Miami.
 It’s also more affordable for the average vacationer.
 In general, Fort Lauderdale feels like a very family-friendly destination, although that’s not to say that Miami is only for spring breakers!

-On the flip side, Miami is better for partying.
+On the flip side, Miami has better nightlife.
 It’s also a more convenient starting point for anyone planning to drive down to the Florida Keys.
-To learn more about Miami (and the Florida Keys), click or tap the image link below to read a blog post I wrote after visiting both areas with friends in 2018!
+To learn more, check out one of my blog posts about the greater Miami metro area!

 There are also some nice views further north, for example at Earl Lifshey Ocean Park.
 The Atlantic beaches in Fort Lauderdale are amazing, but I do have to say that South Beach in Miami is just slightly more impressive.

 This historical mansion with a large open courtyard is conveniently located right next to the ocean, so be sure not to miss it!
 As the former estate of artists and art collectors Frederic and Evelyn Bartlett, Bonnet House has something for everyone: history, an impressive collection of art, and truly spectacular architecture.

 After you see the interior of the home, spend some time wandering the grounds.
 There are some reflecting ponds, a tiki bridge, local foliage, and an orchid greenhouse.
 Even if historical tours aren’t your thing, Bonnet House won’t disappoint.